Ukrainian President Volodymyr Zelenskyy holds a press conference on the Russian military operation in Ukraine, February 25, 2022 in Kiev.

 Come Back Alive had its Patreon fundraising page suspended this week, with the company saying it “does not allow any campaign involved in violence or the purchase of military equipment”.
 Patreon allows users to receive monthly income through paid subscriptions.

-Ukraine’s military initially suggested that it could not accept digital currency funds on bitcoin, with a statement on the government’s website stating that “national legislation does not allow the Ministry of Defense of Ukraine to use other payment systems (“Webmoney”, “Bitcoin”, PayPal,’ etc.).”
+Ukraine’s military initially suggested that it might not accept digital currency funds on bitcoin, with a statement on the government’s website stating that “national legislation does not allow the Ministry of Defense of Ukraine to use other payment systems (“Webmoney”, “Bitcoin”, PayPal,’ etc.).”

 However, the government seems to have softened this position.